 Need some fun sugar cookie decorating ideas?

-Angela Blackmon
+Angela Blackmon says

 I absolutely love this recipe!
 I have used it for many years and have rave reviews every time.